AaronE007/Stock-App-Diary/README.md

 rails db:create
 rails db:migrate
 ```
-4. Seed data to the Server if you choose with:
+4. Seed data to the database if you choose with:

 ```bash
 rails db:seed